 South Africa is a unique and complex country, rich in culture, diversity and history.
 It’s also home to some of the most magnificent natural wonders of the world, making for an all-in-one destination for the modern traveller.
 With so much to explore, planning a trip to South Africa is anything but easy.
-To get you started, here are the 10 most iconic places to visit in South Africa.
-Any trip to South African would be incomplete without at least a touchdown at a few of these impressive, popular, and instantly recognisable sights of the country.
+To get you started, here are the 10 iconic places to visit in South Africa.
+Any trip would be incomplete without at least a touchdown at a few of these impressive, popular, and instantly recognisable sights.

 A tapestry of colourful cultures, cuisines, rich history, modern architecture, and stunning landscapes, Cape Town is undeniably unique and usually the first base for most travellers.
 Built around the sprawling Table Bay, Cape Town flaunts gorgeous beaches that offer world-class surfing, oceanfront dining, shopping, and nightlife.
 But the most iconic features of them all is the massive mountain and carved cliff faces of Table Mountain, Lion’s Head, and Devil’s Peak, providing Cape Town with one of the most famous city backdrops in the world.

-Fun fact: The New York Times voted Cape Town as the best city in the world to visit in 2014.
+Fun fact: Cape Town is regularly voted as one of the best cities in the world to visit.

 The Garden Route